 The modern world moves at an increasingly brisk pace, and students can have as much difficulty as any adult when trying to make adjustments.
 For them, the world is already a place where many items and concepts are still strange, so accepting change must be seen in a positive light.
 Educators have a unique opportunity to help students more than ever before with this concept, and they are stepping up to the job wholeheartedly.
 Many of them have incorporated lessons on this subject into their regular classes, and it is becoming an important subject for assemblies.

 As students grow and learn, they will find that their lives are full of transitions.
 Some of them may be difficult, but most children look forward to many of them.
 A student who passes all their subjects will look forward to beginning a new school term with more advanced subjects, and they will be excited to transition into their next grade.
-There will always be students who feel a bit sad at leaving behind a favorite teacher, but they will learn over time that there are other excellent teachers who will help them understand even more of the world around them.
+There will always be students who feel a bit sad at leaving behind a favourite teacher, but they will learn over time that there are other excellent teachers who will help them understand even more of the world around them.
 Even growing up within their family will provide them with opportunities to transition from their current restrictions into more freedom as they learn to accept responsibility.

 Seeking Good in Bad Changes

 While it is important to help students see change in a positive light, it is also true that not all changes are good.
 Students who must move because their family needs to find work will often see it as a bad change, but their view might not encompass all the facts.
 Adjusting to a new school could be difficult for them, but helping them see the opportunities they have to make new friends can be part of the assemblies KS2 Powerpoints students will be able to appreciate.
 At Primary Works, changes and transitions are treated as a serious subject children will deal with in their life on a regular basis.
 Their primary assemblies slide shows can help students see the good about even a bad change.